anoblet/docs/Theme.md

   }
 ```

-To programtically update the value of a property we can use:
+To programtically update the value of an element's property we can use:
 ```
 this.style.setProperty("--background-color", "red")
 ```